 Each line, whether running vertically or horizontally across the map has a number on it (both at either end of the line and somewhere halfway along).

-The lines that run from left to right (or west to east) on the map are called Eastings – this is because the number of the line increases the further east you go.
+The numbers that run from left to right (or west to east) on the map are called Eastings – this is because the number of the line increases the further east you go.

-The lines that run from bottom to top (or south to north) on the map are called Northings – this is because the number of the line increases the further north you go.
+The numbers that run from bottom to top (or south to north) on the map are called Northings – this is because the number of the line increases the further north you go.

 Using OL13 for the Brecon Beacons as an example, imagine we are following the Three Castle Walk near its crossing with Bont Brook and want to let people know where we are.
 To take a four figure grid reference you take the Easting first (taking the number that is bottom left of the square you are looking for) and then the Northing.
 Regardless of which map you are using – this places you in a 1 km square box, in this case, 3920.